-Doweling has been used for centuries by woodworkers who needed to strengthen their joints.
+Doweling has been used for centuries by woodworkers who needed to strengthen their joints or fix stripped screws.
 The principle behind doweling is simple: small round but evenly cut sticks of wood, called dowels, are inserted into perfectly matched holes in corresponding boards that, when glued in place, provide a strong, durable woodworking joint.
 Sounds easy, right?
 Not exactly.

-The holes to accommodate the dowels should each be drilled about 1/16" deeper than one-half of the length of the dowel section being used.
-Dowels 1-1/2" long are commonly used, so in this case, you would drill each of your doweling holes to 13/16" in length.
+The holes to accommodate the dowels should each be drilled about 1/16 of an inch deeper than 1/2 of the length of the dowel section being used.
+Dowels 1 1/2-inches long are commonly used, so in this case, you would drill each of your doweling holes to 13/16 of an inch in length.

 Birch dowels are commonly used in doweling, although commercially created plastic dowel kits (including the drill bit, a drill stop, and metal doweling centers) are also readily available in home centers.
 Should you choose to cut your own dowels, a here are a couple of tips to make your doweling easier:

 To begin doweling your joint, align the two boards to be mated into their final positions.
 You'll need to use at least two dowels for each joint, more if the joint is particularly wide.
-The rule of thumb that I like to use is that if the board(s) are less than 6" in width, I'll place one dowel 1/4 of the way across the joint, and a second dowel 1/4 of the width in from the opposite side.
-So, for a 6" wide board, the first dowel would be placed at 1-1/2" in from one edge, and the other dowel 1-1/2" in from the opposite side.
-If the gap between the dowels exceeds 4", add an additional dowel.
+One rule of thumb is that if the board(s) are less than 6 inches wide, place one dowel 1/4 of the way across the joint, and a second dowel 1/4 of the width in from the opposite side.
+So, for a 6-inch wide board, the first dowel would be placed at 1 1/2 inches in from one edge, and the other dowel 1 1/2 inches in from the opposite side.
+If the gap between the dowels exceeds 4 inches, add an additional dowel.

 Using a pencil, make a mark at the desired locations on both boards.
 Then, separate the boards and align the doweling jig with one of the marks on either board.
 Install the drill bit into your power drill or cordless drill and position the drill stop onto the bit at the desired depth.